 Keywords: type theory, category theory, realizability, distributed systems

 Computation: I study the scope and limits of computation.
-Often, "computation" is taken to mean those actions that a machine could carry out (with enough resources), though it is interesting to note that original conception of "computer" was a human being following fixed rules.
+Often, "computation" is taken to mean those actions that could be carried out by a machine, though it is interesting to note that original conception of "computer" was a human being following fixed rules.

 Language and logic: For a given domain, can we capture and reason about it in a natural and convenient way?